exercism/python/reference/concepts/instance_properties.md

 TODO: ADD MORE

-- this exercise rquires one or more instance properties to persist passed in data. [matrix](../exercise-concepts/matrix.md)
+- this exercise requires one or more instance properties to persist passed in data. [matrix](../exercise-concepts/matrix.md)